igormironchik/qt-widgets-on-real-example/chapter05/board.md

 and some stuff for synchronization of the rotation animation.

 The board starts from the row of letters from A to H, and column of numbers.
-Cells are placed with Grid element, Repeatre and the model on C\+\+ side.
+Cells are placed with Grid element, Repeater and the model on C\+\+ side.
 And again the column of numbers, and the row of letters.
 Voila, this is a board for the chess game written with QML.

 It's very easy to write such UI with animation on QML, and bindings of properties help